KeironO/blog/content/blog/2025/10/open-standards-healthcare-lessons.md

 +++
-title = "Another World Is Possible" date = 2025-10-11
-draft = false
-description = "Estonia, Denmark, and Australia prove that national health systems can build on open standards at scale—and avoid vendor lock-in entirely" tags = ['nhs', 'healthcare', 'technology', 'interoperability', 'open-standards', 'politics']
+title = "Another World Is Possible: How Wales can fix data" date = 2025-10-11 draft = false description = "Three countires have proven that national health systems can build on open standards at scale" tags = ['nhs', 'healthcare', 'technology', 'interoperability', 'open-standards', 'politics']
 +++